Persianization: India

-In March 2007, the Tajik President changed his surname to from Rakhmonov to Rahmon, getting rid of the Russian "-ov" ending. and removed his patronymic of Sharipovich out of respect for Tajik culture.
-Following the move, a large number governments officials and civil servants Tajikified their own names.
-In April 2016, this practice became officially mandated by law.

 Pakistan

-Urdu, the national language of Pakistan, is an Indo-Aryan language that has been historically influenced by Persian.
+Geographically, Pakistan lies at the intersection of the Iranian plateau and Indian subcontinent.
+Urdu, the national medium of Pakistan, is an Indo-Iranian language that has been historically influenced by Persian.
 Various languages spoken in Pakistan from the Indo-Aryan language family as well as the Iranian language family have also been influenced by Persian, itself a Western Iranian language.
 The Pakistani national anthem, Qaumi Taranah, is written almost entirely in Persian.
 The name "Pakistan", with both Pak (پاک) and the place-name suffix of -stan, are drawn directly from the Persian language.
-These modern linguistic developments are rooted primarily in the rule of various Indo-Islamic dynasties on the Indian subcontinent, most notably the Mughals, who established Persian and later Urdu as official and court languages across the region.
+These modern linguistic developments are rooted primarily in the rule of various Indo-Islamic dynasties on the Indian subcontinent, most notably the Mughals, who established Persian and later Urdu as official and court languages across the region during the British India era as well as after the partition of India.

 The presence of Iranian peoples such as the Pashtuns and the Baloch people in western Pakistan has solidified Persianate culture in the country; this presence was further boosted following the influx of Afghan refugees into Pakistan as a consequence of the Afghanistan conflict.